Social Security Disability Lawyers in Luzerne County

-If you’ve become disabled and unable to lead a normal life, hold down a job or function as you did before, you may feel overwhelmed with worries about how you will be able to provide for yourself and your loved ones.
+If you’ve become disabled and unable to lead a normal life, hold down a job, or function as you did before, you may feel overwhelmed with worries about how you will be able to provide for yourself and your loved ones.
 The federal Social Security Administration offers financial assistance for those who become disabled.
+Slusser Law Firm is experienced in handling Social Security issues for clients throughout Eastern Pennsylvania.

-The experienced Social Security attorneys at the Slusser Law Firm can help you navigate the Social Security process.
-They can help gather evidence of your disability and help you resubmit your paperwork if your application is denied.
-They can help work through the red tape by requesting any medical records that may be needed to properly submit your claim.
-They can request that your doctor put together a report that details all of the things that you are able and unable to do based on your disability.
-They can ensure that if your claim has been denied, your appeal is filed within the time constraints set forth by the Social Security Administration.
+The Luzerne County Social Security disability attorneys at Slusser Law Firm can help you navigate the Social Security process.
+We can help gather evidence of your disability and help you resubmit your paperwork if your application is denied.
+We can help work through the red tape by requesting any medical records that may be needed to properly submit your claim.
+We can request that your doctor put together a report that details all of the things that you are able and unable to do based on your disability.
+We can ensure that if your claim has been denied, your appeal is filed within the time constraints set forth by the Social Security Administration.

-If you think you may be eligible to receive SSDI or SSI benefits, speak to an attorney at the Slusser Law Firm in Hazleton, Pennsylvania, who understands the system and how it works.
+If you think you may be eligible to receive SSDI or SSI benefits, speak to an attorney at Slusser Law Firm who understands the system and how it works.